YuhaoSu/gbart/README.md

 ## Introduction

-GBART is a pure python package to implement our proposed algorithm GBART in our ICASSP2020 submitted paper *Variable Grouping based Bayesian Additive Regression Tree*.
+GBART is a pure python package to implement our proposed algorithm GBART in our ICASSP2020 submitted paper:

-It is based on a sum-of-learner model BART (Bayesian additive regression tree) proposed by Chipman et al [1].
+*Variable Grouping based Bayesian Additive Regression Tree*

-Through GBART, We try to find potential grouping of variables in the sense that there is no interaction term between variables of different groups.
-For details please visit our recent paper.
+Through GBART, We will seek for potential grouping of variables in such way that there is no nonlinear interaction term between variables of different groups, then we build the final model that can take advantage of such concealed information.

+GBART consists of two stages.
+The first stage is to search for potential interactions and an appropriate grouping of variables.
+The second stage is to build a final model based on the discovered groups.

-This python package is built based on BartPy package, the pure python version of BART, for details please refer to the offical website of BartPy.
+This python package is built based on BartPy package, the pure python version of BART proposed by Chipman et. al [1].
+For details please refer to the offical website [BartPy](https://github.com/JakeColtman/bartpy).

 ## Installation